NOAA-GFDL/MDTF-diagnostics/CODE_OF_CONDUCT.md

    gender identity and expression, sexual orientation, ability, physical appearance, body size, race, ethnicity, religion, socioeconomic status, caste or creed
-   * Unwelcome sexual attention, stalking;
+   * Unwelcome sexual attention or stalking
    * Advocating for, or encouraging, any of the above behavior
    * Repeated harassment of others.
 In general, if someone asks you to stop, then stop